 Learning about the business of chocolate in Boston

-This summer our teacher decided to go on a field trip with our Entrepreneurship class to Taza, a chocolate startup company.
+This summer our teacher decided to go on a field trip with our Business and Leadership class to Taza, a chocolate startup company.

 When we got there we were kindly received by a staff member which also guided the tour we booked there.
 First he gave us some basic information about the company, the origin of the cocoa bean and how everything started.